sodadata/docs/_includes/in-check-filters.md

 Be aware that if no rows match the filter parameters you set, Soda does not evaluate the check.
 In other words, Soda first finds rows that match the filter, *then* executes the check on those rows.

-If, in the example above, none of the rows contained a value of `11` in the `sales_territory_key` column, Soda would not evaluate the check and would return a `NOT EVALUATED` message in the CLI scan output, such as the following.
+If, in the example above, none of the rows contained a value of `11` in the `sales_territory_key` column, Soda does not evaluate the check and returns a `NOT EVALUATED` message in the CLI scan output, such as the following.

 ```shell
 Soda Core 3.0.xxx